tanepiper/node-bitly/README.md

 [![CircleCI](https://circleci.com/gh/tanepiper/node-bitly.svg?style=svg)](https://circleci.com/gh/tanepiper/node-bitly) [![NPM version](https://badge.fury.io/js/bitly.png)](http://badge.fury.io/js/bitly) [![Dependencies](https://david-dm.org/tanepiper/node-bitly.svg)](https://david-dm.org/tanepiper/node-bitly)

 This module provides calls to the [Bitly](http://bitly.com) API for [Nodejs](http://nodejs.org).
+This documentation is for `v6.0.1`.

-For more information on the API request and responses visit the [Bitly API docs](http://dev.bitly.com/api.html)
+For more information on the API request and responses visit the [Bitly API docs](https://dev.bitly.com/api.html)

-`node-bitly` is programmed with ES7 `async/await` but uses the `typescript` compiler to ES5, so the library has been tested back to support `node v4.8.4`
+`node-bitly` is programmed with `TypeScript` but is compiled to JavaScript and supports `node 6, 8, 10`.
+When you import the client you get full type information.
+There maybe be some gaps in the information but this will be filled in, in future releases.

+**Currently `node-bitly` only supports Bitly's `v3` API and has this hard coded in the parameter type.
+Support for version 4 will be added in a future release**

 ## Installation